-Comprehensive Kidney Stone Treatment and Prevention
+Comprehensive Kidney Stone Relief, Treatment & Prevention Services

 Kidney stones send more than one million Americans to the emergency room every year.
 That doesn’t need to happen to you.
 If you have a kidney stone, let the experienced urology team at University Hospitals develop a personalized care path for immediate relief and help you prevent new stones from forming.